-Since its inception in 1904, Broken Hill Regional Art Gallery has acquired, through donation, gift or purchase a collection of national importance.
+Since its inception in 1904, the Broken Hill Regional Art Gallery (BHRAG) has acquired, through donation or purchase, a collection of national importance.

-The Gallery manages more than 1800 colonial, modern and contemporary Australian artworks, predominantly paintings and works on paper, by artists including Rick Amor, Charles Blackman, Arthur Boyd, Noel Counihan, Liz Cumming, George Gittoes, Barbara Hanrahan, Mandy Martin, Clifton Pugh, Lloyd Rees, Gary Shead, Tim Storrier.
+The Gallery manages more than 2,000 colonial, modern and contemporary Australian artworks, predominantly paintings and works on paper, by artists including Rick Amor, Badger Bates, Charles Blackman, Arthur Boyd, Noel Counihan, Liz Cuming, George Gittoes, Barbara Hanrahan, Gordon Hookey, Emily Kame Kngwarreye, Mandy Martin, Clifton Pugh, Lloyd Rees, Garry Shead, Tim Storrier, and Clifford Possum Tjapaltjarri.

-The Gallery has a strong representation of leading Aboriginal artists including Clifford Possum Tjapaltjarri, Michael Nelson Tjackamarra, William Sandy,David Malangi, Emily Kame Kngwarreye, Susan Marrawarr, Gordon Hookey and Badger Bates.
-It also possesses an authoritative collection of the artworks narrating the history of Broken Hill.
-This includes works by JC Goodhart, Sam Byrne, Robert Emerson Curtis, May Harding, Hoppy Hopgood and Pro Hart.
+The Gallery also possesses an authoritative collection of artworks narrating the history of Broken Hill.
+This includes works by J.C.
+Goodhart, Sam Byrne, Robert Emerson Curtis, May Harding, Hoppy Hopgood and Pro Hart.

-Following the bequest from Mr George McCulloch in 1904, the collection was strengthened in 1913 with the donation of Vae Victis, the Sack of Morocco by the Almohades, 1890, Arthur Hacker RA, and Home From the Hills, James Coutts Michie, by Mrs J Coutts Michie OBE (widow of Mr George McCulloch).
+Following the bequest from Mr George McCulloch, co-founder of Broken Hill Proprietary Limited (BHP), and his widow Mrs J. Coutts Michie OBE in 1904, the collection was strengthened in 1913 with the donation of Vae Victis, the Sack of Morocco by the Almohades (1890) by Arthur Hacker RA, a monumental painting produced at the Royal Academy in London.

-Today the collection is further enhanced and strengthened through the generous donation or gift of artworks, as well as through the Gallery’s annual acquisitive award, The Outback Open Art Prize.
+Today the collection is further strengthened through the generous donation of artworks, as well as through the Gallery’s acquisitive award, The Pro Hart Outback Art Prize.
 Highlights of the collection are on permanent display in the upstairs gallery and smaller exhibitions are on display periodically.

-The Gallery is currently undertaking a two-year project to digitise the full permanent collection at the Broken Hill Regional Art Gallery and at the Albert Kersten Mining and Minerals Museum.
-This project has been funded by Create NSW via the NSW Government Regional Cultural Fund.
+Completed in 2021, the Gallery undertook a two-year project to digitise the full permanent collection at the Broken Hill Regional Art Gallery and at the Albert Kersten Mining and Minerals Museum.
+This project was funded by Create NSW via the NSW Government Regional Cultural Fund.